mr-jones123/mr-jones123/README.md

 # 💫 About Me:
 What's up!
 My name's Xy.
-I am a programmer in FEU Institute of Technology. <br>I love to learn new things and always pursue difficult stuff.
+A softwar engineer at FEU Institute of Technology.
+Check out my awesome git contributions and repositories~~.

 ## 🌐 Socials: